The Olympian: History

+In 1912, Murphy retired after publishing the Washington Standard for 51 years and sold it to a company led by Eagle Freshwater.
+C.W.
+Brown bought a half-interest in 1914.
+Around 1919, Freshwater sold the Standard printing plant around to J.M.
+Tadlock, who started a new daily and continued the Standard as a weekly.
+In June 1921, Tadlock turned over the business to a worker cooperative.
+Freshwater foreclosed on the mortgage that September and the Standard ceased publication.

+Perkins merged The Daily Recorder into The Daily Olympian in September 1927.
+He published the paper until his death at age 90 in 1955.
+Federated Publications bought The Bellingham Herald and The Daily Olympian from the Perkins Press company in 1967, and merged with the Gannett Corporation in 1971.
+The paper's name was shortened to The Olympian in 1982.
+In September 2005, The Olympian was traded by Gannett along with The Bellingham Herald and Idaho Statesman, to Knight Ridder in exchange for the Detroit Free Press and Tallahassee Democrat.
+In 2006, Knight Ridder was acquired by The McClatchy Company.

 In June 2017, The Olympian announced that it would move to an office in downtown Olympia, on the corner of Legion Way and Franklin Street.
-The building on Bethel Street was to be occupied by the Olympia School District's administrative office.

 In 2019, printing of the paper was moved to the press of The Columbian in Vancouver, Washington.
 Before that, it had been printed for many years in Tacoma on a press originally part of The News Tribune.
 The age of that press made it too costly to maintain.
 Starting on Jan.
 25, 2020, The Olympian ceased producing a printed newspaper on Saturdays and replaced it with expanded newspapers on Fridays and Sundays.
 In July 2023, The Olympian switched from delivering physical papers by local carrier to using the U.S. Mail.
 In March 2024, the paper announced it would decrease the number of print editions to three a week starting May 6.